 10 Serious Mistakes in Car Maintenance

-While you might be tempted to bring your car in for service every time something seems off, some things are easier to check on your own.
+While you might be tempted to bring your car to the dealer every time something seems off, some things are easier to check on your own.
 However, if you’re going to commit to DIY maintenance, you also need to remember to check the small things you might overlook.
 Here are 10 tips to help prevent you from making mistakes that might jeopardize the smooth operation of your vehicle.

 1. Change your oil.